493 College Street, 203.432.3323

 SOCY 584b / AFAM 584b, Inequality, Race, and the City Elijah Anderson

 Urban inequality in America.
 The racial iconography of the city is explored and represented, and the dominant cultural narrative of civic pluralism is considered.
 Topics of concern include urban poverty, race relations, ethnicity, class, privilege, education, social networks, social deviance, and crime.

-In this workshop we present and discuss ongoing research work, primarily but not exclusively quantitative analyses.
+In this workshop we present and discuss ongoing empirical research work, primarily but not exclusively quantitative analyses.
 In addition, we address theoretical and methodological issues in the areas of the life course (education, training, labor markets, aging, as well as family demography), social inequality (class structures, stratification, and social mobility), and related topics.

 By arrangement with faculty.
 When students register for the course online, the dropdown menu should be completed.